Ventura County Sheriff's Office: 2010s

 Deputy Eugene Kostiuchenko, an 11-year veteran, was killed on October 28, 2014, while concluding a traffic stop on the 101 freeway at the Lewis Road off-ramp, in the Californian city of Camarillo.
 At approximately 1:15 am, Deputy Kostiuchenko was returning to his marked patrol vehicle when a second vehicle, driven by 25-year-old Kevin Hogrefe, struck the deputy, causing fatal injuries.
 Kevin Hogrefe, an alleged drunk driver, left the scene of the accident and was captured by additional deputies approximately 2 miles away at the Las Posas Road off ramp, after Hogrefe collided with a second vehicle, disabling his own.

 Sergeant Ron Helus, a 29-year veteran of the VC Sheriff's Office, died on November 7, 2018, after he was shot while being the first law enforcement officer to engage an active shooter at the Borderline Bar & Grill in Thousand Oaks on the night of November 7, 2018, at approximately 11:25 pm.
 11 other people were killed by the shooter.

-Search and Rescue Team Member Jeffrey "Jef" Dye died on February 2, 2019, when he was struck by a vehicle on the center median of the I-5 Freeway near Gorman.
-Jef Dye was actively trying to rescue victims from a previous unrelated car accident when he was struck.
-Jef Dye is the first Ventura County Search and Rescue Team Member to have been killed in the line of duty.
+Search and Rescue Team Member Jeffrey Dye died on February 2, 2019, when he was struck by a vehicle on the center median of the I-5 Freeway near Gorman while trying to rescue victims from a previous unrelated car accident.